Evidence (2013 film): Plot

-In the aftermath of the massacre in Kidwell, Nevada, police are examine the crime scene.
+In the aftermath of the massacre in Kidwell, Nevada, police examine the crime scene.
 At the press conference lead Detective Burquez, tells reporters that the police are looking into the matter.
 After the conference, a disheveled Detective Reese asks to be put on the case, to which Detective Burquez assents.

 They move to a situation room with a TV and multiple computers going over information from the case.
 Here we learn that there were four video cameras found at the crime scene and two survivors.
 They load up the first video camera and begin to watch.

 We see a woman practicing lines for a play, then the video jumps to a man playing guitar and a surprise party for the woman celebrating getting a part in a play.
 This is Leann, and her friend Rachel is behind the camera.

 The video shows Leann and her boyfriend Tyler at Leann's play, where he proposes; she declines and he walks off stage angry.
 The video shows the girls making a video to Tyler to apologize for the proposal and to continue with a trip that was previously planned.
 The three are shown getting onto a shuttle bus heading to Las Vegas, driven by Ben.
 Along the way we see people being picked up and we meet Vicki, a dancer, and Steven, a 16-year-old runaway.

 While watching the video the detectives notice another person on the bus, a woman.
 Zooming in, they notice that she is carrying a military duffle bag full of money.
 Focusing on the bag, they get the name Fleishman.

 While en route to Las Vegas, some of the passengers notice that they're not on any main roads, but dirt roads.
 Rachel is asking where they are going when the bus hits something and flips; they find that what they hit was barbed wire.
 Ben mentions he saw a truck repair shop a few miles back, and the group begin to walk back to the repair shop.

 At the shop where Ben looks around for a phone, and locates a damaged service phone.
 Back with the group, he asks Rachel if her camera has a light, since the sun will be going down, and Vicki opens a gift box with a small hand held camera, also with a light.
 Ben tells the women to gather everyone together.

 As Rachel goes looking for Leann in one of the buildings, the lights flicker on and Steven stumbles out of a room covered in blood.
 Chasing after him, the others find Steven and Rachel.
 Leann believes she sees someone and they all run into one of the buildings.

 The video pauses and we watch as the detectives contemplate Steven as the first victim.
 We also find out about the mystery woman on the bus, Katrina Fleishman.
 Katrina is married to a military man hospitalized with posttraumatic stress disorder.
 Katrina withdrew her husband's savings worth $90,000 in cash and left town.